 Students in kindergarten have access to a classroom set of iPads to use to reinforce skills during center time.
 Students in first and second grade each have an assigned iPad to use during the day as needed with regards to limiting the use of screen time as much as possible.

-Each third and fourth grader has an assigned iPad with a keyboard to learn keyboarding skills in addition to daily use for learning.
+Each third grader has an assigned iPad with a keyboard to learn keyboarding skills in addition to daily use for learning.

-Fifth grade students each have an assigned iPad with a keyboard and take their devices home daily.
-Students in sixth grade each have a Chromebook (in 2020-2021 we are moving to iPads) assigned to them and take their devices home daily.
+Fourth, fifth, and sixth grade grade students each have an assigned iPad with a keyboard and take their devices home daily.

 As a result of the Spring 2020 COVID-19 shutdown, to provide a virtual learning environment, FPDS launched two learning management systems (LMS).
 K3 through third grade utilize SeeSaw, and grades fourth through sixth utilize Google Classroom.
 Fifth and sixth grade students use Google Classroom on a daily basis as a way to prepare them for the junior and high school years where they will need to use a LMS on a daily basis.
 Grades K5 through fourth offer recorded virtual lessons, and fifth and sixth grade provide live virtual lessons.